 Note: This is the start of a page devoted to the use of private yachts during World War II.
 Please consider it a work in progress, and forward any relevant information you may have so that we can include it here.
+Following the article below is a list of yachts with information known about their activities during World War II service.

 The May 1942 issue of Pacific Motor Boat magazine had a cover story on the Coast Guard Auxiliary, which is scanned and attached below.
 On the Editor's page the article was introduced as follows: